davidosomething/dotfiles/vim/README.md

 ## Setup

-Comment out `runtime! archlinux.vim` from `/etc/vimrc` if you're on ArchLinux!
+Comment out `runtime! archlinux.vim` from `/etc/vimrc` if you're on Arch Linux!

-After starting vim with this setup, [vim-plug] will install itself.
-Run `:PlugInstall` from within vim, and then restart vim.
+After starting Vim with this setup, [vim-plug] will install itself.
+Run `:PlugInstall` from within Vim, and then restart Vim.

 ## Paths

 ### /

-This is a vim runtimepath that will load after the user and system runtimepaths but before the vim-plug ones.
+This is a Vim runtimepath that will load after the user and system runtimepaths but before the vim-plug ones.
 So `plugin/xyz.vim` will load before `plug/vim/pluginname/plugin/name.vim`.
 Neovim plugins will be in `plug/nvim/`.